About the Blog Stack

 Jekyll vs. Astro: Lighthouse comparison

 Before migrating to Astro in January 2026, the site ran on Jekyll.
 I measured these scores across three matching posts on desktop using Google Lighthouse.
-The Astro scores reflect the current production site at kyle.skrinak.com.
+The Astro column reflects production at kyle.skrinak.com as measured on 2026-05-25, after Disqus was removed.

 | Category | Jekyll (avg) | Astro (avg) |